 This depends greatly on the skills acquired in the educational process.
 Most prospective employers look for a combination of multiple CADD classes taken, enrollment or completion of a degree program, and practical work experience.
 Job seeking students may find assistance through the CADD department, or through the PCC Job Placement office.

 What is the cost for the course?

-See the current PCC tuition on the tuition website.
-Most CADD classes are 3 credits - you can calculate the cost of each course using the College Cost Calculator.
+Use the tuition calculator to estimate what your costs will be.
+Most CADD classes are 3 credits each.
 There are additional technology, laboratory, and student activity fees which total approximately $37 - $50 per class.
 Textbooks for these classes range from $75 to $150.
 CADD software is also available (student version) at various prices, or as free downloads from websites such as Autodesk.com or Solidworks.com

 Registration for CADD classes is easy!
 Most students register by telephone or by logging into MyPCC.